 But then before you know it, the buttons of your shirt want to explode out of the pressure.
 It might seem this happens overnight but the reality is that it often happens very gradually over several years or at least months.

-If you gain weight very fast in a matter of weeks this is probably due to a negative lifestyle change or an illness and you should always consult your physician in case of very aggressive weight gain.
+If you gain weight very fast in a matter of weeks this is probably due to a negative lifestyle change.
+Or an illness.
+You should always consult your physician in case of very fast weight gain just in case.

-With the typical middle-age spread, you can’t seem to find a reason why you are gaining weight.
+But with the typical middle-age spread, you can’t seem to find a reason why you are gaining weight.
 You have kept your diet and meal sizes pretty much the same for decades already.
 You never seemed to have any real problem with weight gain before.

 This can really make you feel hopeless in the battle of the bulge and aging.
-But don’t worry, there is a pretty straight forward and simple solution for preventing and losing the middle-age spread!
+But don’t worry, there is a pretty straightforward and simple solution for preventing and losing the middle-age spread.

 But first, we need to understand what exactly causes this “unexplainable” weight gain.

 The weight gains many experiences at middle age is a combination of physiological changes related to aging.
 A busy and stressful lifestyle that many live during the middle age can lead to bad lifestyle habits.

 All this combined can lead to a significant lowering of your activity levels and an increase in the consumption of calories.
 This will naturally lead to weight gain over the long run.

 As we get older, the hormones that are responsible for keeping up our youthful metabolism and muscle mass start to diminish.
 This is especially prominent in menopausal women when estrogen levels drop.
 I talked about this in the article Losing Post-Menopausal Belly Fat [3 Easy Tips]